SHA80HD/sc_diff/README.md

+# Legal
+This site is not endorsed by or affiliated with the Cloud Imperium or Roberts Space Industries group of companies.
+All game content and materials are copyright Cloud Imperium Rights LLC and Cloud Imperium Rights Ltd..
+Star Citizen®, Squadron 42®, Roberts Space Industries®, and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC.
+All rights reserved.

 # Viewing Diffs
 GitHub limits diff sizes on the website.
 You have to use an external application to view the full diff.